wednesday-solutions/automated-dora-metrics/readme.md

 <div>

   <p>
-    <h1 align="left">Automated Delivery Metrics
+    <h1 align="left">Automated DORA & Delivery Metrics
     </h1>
   </p>

   <p>
-A tool to provide the ability to generate automated metrics for your every releases.
+A tool to provide the ability to generate automated DORA and delivery metrics for your every release.
   </p>

 ---